dhall-lang/dhall-lang/standard/binary.md

 ... and replacing `*` with the protocol version string of the expression to encode.

-Decoding a Dhall expression with a protocol version string is a function of the following form:
+You can decode a Dhall expression tagged with a protocol version string using the following judgment:

     decodeWithVersion-*(cbor) = dhall